cdrummey216/dms-logchain/README.md

 ### GET /mine

-This will mine (process) all the pending transactions and add the result into a block and then to the blockchain itself.
+This will mine (process) all the pending entries and add the result into a block and then to the logchain itself.

-In this version, once the mining process is done, the blockchain data will be broadcasted instanly to other registered nodes (if any).
+In this version, once the mining process is done, the logchain data will be broadcasted instanly to other registered nodes (if any).

 This is a decentralized and distributed ledger, so data should remain the same everywhere.